uvaai/dpl/00 OOP/20 Evil Hangman/evil_hangman.md

 having the computer "look ahead" a step or two by considering what actions it might take in the future.

 If you implement something interesting, make sure to document your partition method well by describing your changes in detail!

-## Submitting

-To submit this assignment, you need to submit all of your source files.
-If you have created your own evil algorithm (see the section Extensions), then include a short description in a text file of what you've written.